patrickcfwhite/project-3/README.md

 ```

 The function first determines if the item is an activity or a user.
-If an acivity, we store the `item.category` and it's individual `item._id`, if a user we simply store `item._id`.
+If an activity, we store the `item.category` and it's individual `item._id`; if a user we simply store `item._id`.
 We then update the correct user folder, and in the process, check if it is already in that folder to avoid creating duplicates.

 <h4>Secure Route</h4>